The Day After the EventPosted on: May 23, 2019

 This is your opportunity to make a GREAT first impression.

-By showing appreciation for people giving of their time to be invested in your ministry, you nurture relationships with potential ministry partners.
-This is your chance to not only fundraise but to “friend raise” as well.
+By showing appreciation for those in attendance, you nurture relationships with potential ministry partners.
+This is your chance to not only fundraise but to “friend-raise” as well.

-With the use of FundEasy, all your event information is in one place so you can easily see who participated, donated, and raised funds for your event.
+Within FundEasy, you can easily see who participated, donated, and raised funds for your event.
+With AttendEasy, you can see who hosted a table, attended, etc!
 It is important to thank each of these people.

 Be certain to thank your event sponsors and large-dollar ministry partners (top 10%) immediately after the event.
 This is a great opportunity to share next year’s event date with them and invite them to sponsor/participate again.
 Having the event fresh in their mind helps encourage the commitment for next time.

 All people have a desire to feel as though they belong and are significant.
-Following up with participants and ministry partners is an essential part of relationship building for your organization.
+The follow-up with participants and ministry partners is an essential part of relationship building for your organization.
 This is your chance to help these people know how vital they are to the work you do in your community.
 Through their gifts, they are changing lives!
 What an amazing gift!

 So, right now, make certain that on your “To-Do List,” you have “Thank Ministry Partners” listed immediately following the event.
 Or, simply print out our “Fundraising Walk To-Do List” and start checking off those tasks today.